gvwilson/thirdbit/src/fiction/iffy/index.md

 it didn't come again.
-All she could hear was her breathing and the occasional faint rustle as Ignacio shifted his weight above her.
+All she could hear was her breathing and the occasional faint rustle as Edson shifted his weight above her.

 A few minutes later he said,
 "Aright, mind your eyes."